cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 - Our grid is `batch/head` x `q_tile`.
 The batch/head dimensions are independent and can be grouped.
 The `q_tile` determines which tile of Q we get, and we make it the last dimension for better cache locality between thread blocks.
 - Q is of shape `(kBlockM, kHeadDim)`.
 The main computation on any thread block revolves around the Q tile.
 This Q tile does not change for the duration of the thread block.
 We iterate over the relevant K, V tile per thread block to get an output tile.
 Each q tile maps to exactly the same size output tile, which is necessary as we need to manifest a whole row of P to do the softmax.
 - We load each tile from global memory (GMEM) to shared memory (SMEM) for staging.
 When we need to do our GEMM, we load from SMEM to the register file as we loop over K and V.
 - Our GMEM->SMEM copying are all async (`cp.async` on Ampere).
-Q technically doesn't really have to since it doesn't overlap that much compute but is a micro-optimization.
+Q technically doesn't really have to be since it doesn't overlap that much compute but is a micro-optimization nonetheless.

 The overall pseudocode for a tile Q is:
 1. Define GMEM, SMEM, register files, hardware copy/GEMM instructions, and mappings